neo4j-devtools/graph-app-starter/README.md

 ## Distribution

 ### Structure
-Graph App should be distributed as a valid [npm package file](https://docs.npmjs.com/files/package.json), where `dist` folder contains a default app entry point `index.html`.
-App should be extractable as `zip`/`tgz` file.
+Graph applications should be distributed as a valid [npm package file](https://docs.npmjs.com/files/package.json), where `dist` folder contains a default app entry point `index.html`.

 ### Installation
 To installa a self updating graph application, you enter a link to a npm style repository for the graph application.